rakki194/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

 ##### The Mathematics

-The process of adding noise can be described mathematically with the following equation:
+The diffusion process can be mathematically described as the repeated addition of Gaussian noise over time step, as defined by the following equation:

 $$q(x_t|x_{t-1}) = \mathcal{N}(x_t; \sqrt{1-\beta_t}x_{t-1}, \beta_tI)$$